-Thematic Focus Elements TFE.9 | Climate Extremes
+TFE.9: Climate Extremes

 Assessing changes in climate extremes poses unique challenges, not just because of the intrinsically rare nature of these events, but because they invariably happen in conjunction with disruptive conditions.
-They are strongly influenced by both small- and large-scale weather patterns, modes of variability, thermodynamic processes, land-atmosphere feedbacks and antecedent conditions.
-Much progress has been made since the IPCC Fourth Assessment Report (AR4) including the comprehensive assessment of extremes undertaken by the IPCC Special Report on Managing the Risk of Extreme Events and Disasters to Advance Climate Change Adaptation (SREX) but also because of the amount of observational evidence available, improvements in our understanding and the ability of models to simulate extremes. {1.3.3, 2.6, 7.6, 9.5.4}
+They are strongly influenced by both small and large-scale weather patterns, modes of variability, thermodynamic processes, land-atmosphere feedbacks and antecedent conditions.
+Much progress has been made since AR4 including the comprehensive assessment of extremes undertaken by the IPCC Special Report on Managing the Risk of Extreme Events and Disasters to Advance Climate Change Adaptation (SREX) but also due to the amount of observational evidence available, improvements in our understanding and the ability of models to simulate extremes. {1.3.3, 2.6, 7.6, 9.5.4}

 For some climate extremes such as droughts, floods and heat waves, several factors need to be combined to produce an extreme event.
-Analyses of rarer extremes such as 1-in-20- to 1-in-100-year events using Extreme Value Theory are making their way into a growing body of literature.
-Other recent advances concern the notion of 'fraction of attributable risk' that aims to link a particular extreme event to specific causal relationships. {1.3.3, 2.6.1, 2.6.2, 10.6.2, 12.4.3; Box 2.4}
+Analyses of rarer extremes such as 1-in-20 to 1-in-100 year events using Extreme Value Theory are making their way into a growing body of literature.
+Other recent advances concern the notion of "fraction of attributable risk" that aims to link a particular extreme event to specific causal relationships. {1.3.3, 2.6.1, 2.6.2, 10.6.2, 12.4.3; Box 2.4}